Do Butterflies Drink Blood | Butterflies that Drink Blood

 • The Two-tailed Pasha or Foxy Emperor (Charaxes jasius): It is one of the largest butterflies in Europe and is also found in parts of Africa and Asia.
 This butterfly is known for its fast and powerful flight and is typically seen in sunny areas, particularly where its larval food plants—species of the buckthorn family grow.

-• The African Monarch (Danaus chrysippus): Popular as the Plain Tiger, it is widely distributed across Africa and Asia.
+• The African Monarch (Danaus chrysippus): It is also called the Plain Tiger and is widely distributed across Africa and Asia.
 Its caterpillars feed on various milkweed species, which makes both the caterpillar and the adult butterfly toxic to predators.

-• Yellow Fever Butterfly (Eurema hecabe): Popular as the Large Grass Yellow, it is widespread in Asia and Africa.
-They are small and primarily yellow in color and are common in open grass and scrub habitats.
+• Yellow Fever Butterfly (Eurema Hecabe): Popularly known as the large grass yellow, this butterfly is widespread in Asia and Africa.
+It is small and primarily yellow in color and is common in open grass and scrub habitats.

-• Indian Yellow Nawab (Polyura jalysus): This species is native to parts of India and Southeast Asia.
-Adult butterflies often feed on tree sap, rotting fruit, and occasionally nectar.
+• Indian Yellow Nawab (Polyura jalysus): Indian Yellow Nawabs are native to parts of India and Southeast Asia.
+When adult, these butterflies often feed on tree sap, rotting fruit, blood, and occasionally nectar.

 • Common Jester (Symbrenthia lilaea): These butterflies are common in South Asia and Southeast Asia.
 The caterpillars feed on various plants in the nettle family.
-Adult Common Jester butterflies typically feed on the nectar of flowers.
+Adult Common Jester butterflies typically feed on the nectar of flowers but might go for occasional blood.

 • Blue Morpho (Morpho peleides): One of the most famous butterfly species, the Blue Morpho is native to the tropical forests of Latin America.
 Adults do not typically prefer rotting fruit, tree sap, and even damp or muddy areas, where they gather moisture and minerals.